Tooth decay (also called cavities or caries) is caused by bacteria in the plaque on your teeth, sweet foods and drinks, and a lack of oral hygiene.

 What you eat also plays an important role: limiting your sugar intake lowers your risk of tooth decay.
 Soft drinks and candy contain a lot of sugar, as do fruit juices and ketchup.

 Regular check-ups at the dentist can also protect your teeth because any tooth decay can be detected early and then treated.
-Your dentist can give you advice on oral hygiene or apply fluoride varnish or gel to your teeth.
+Your dentist can give you advice on oral hygiene and apply fluoride varnish or gel to your teeth.
 The pits and grooves on your larger back teeth (molars) can also be sealed using special plastic materials known as dental sealants.

 In early stages of tooth decay (when white or brown spots appear on the teeth) it might be enough just to brush your teeth regularly with fluoride toothpaste and have a fluoride treatment at the dentist’s.